basliq/basliq-documentation/docs/intro.md

 # Introduction

-Luna is a simple project-management tool which helps you to manage your work, have control over your tasks, orchestrate your team or just make plans for your life.
+Luna is a simple project-management tool which helps you to

+- manage your work
+- have control over your tasks
+- orchestrate your team
+- or just make plans for your life

 You can use Luna from your terminal, Telegram messenger or a modern browser.

 ## Getting started